Occupational Therapy

 Location: East/South-East Melbourne

-Areas of Interest: Complex mental health, home modifications, assistive technologies.
+Areas of Interest: Complex mental health, home modifications, assistive technologies, home and living assessments.

 Over the years, Luke has worked in both the Occupational Rehabilitation space, assisting injured workers to get back to work, as well as in the NDIS space.
 During this time Luke has gathered a wealth of knowledge and experience working with an extremely broad variety of people in order to assist them with achieving their NDIS and other life goals.